-But a tiny baby, abandoned on a front porch, changes her plans…and a former marine cements them into place.
+But a tiny baby abandoned on a front porch changes her plans…and former marine Jack Sheridan cements them into place.

 Mel squinted into the rain and darkness, creeping along the narrow, twisting, muddy, tree-enshrouded road and for the hundredth time thought, am I out of my mind?
 And then she heard and felt a thump as the right rear wheel of her BMW slipped off the road onto the shoulder and sank into the mud.
 The car rocked to a stop.
 She accelerated and heard the wheel spin but she was going nowhere fast.